- NAME: Pearl S. Buck

 Best Known For

 Prolific author Pearl S. Buck earned a Pulitzer Prize for her novel The Good Earth.
-She was also the first female to win a Nobel Prize for Literature.
+She was also the fourth female to win a Nobel Prize for Literature.

 While growing up in China as a missionary, Pearl S. Buck was uniquely positioned to write about the Chinese people and bridge the gap between Americans and the Chinese.
 Video courtesy of Open Road Media.